 - The injury was notified two months or more after it occurred

-If a reasonable excuse notice is provided in writing the insurer, then has a further 21 days to make a decision as to whether they will accept or decline the claim.
+If a reasonable excuse notice is provided in writing, the Insurer then has a further 21 days to decide whether they will accept or decline the claim.

-In our day to day practice at Garling and Co, we regularly find that insurers are notified of injuries and receive a WorkCover Certificate of Capacity and simply ignore it and make no decision in respect of liability.
+In our day-to-day practice at Garling and Co, we regularly find that insurers are notified of injuries and receive a SIRA Certificate of Capacity (previously Workcover) and ignore it and make no decision regarding liability.

 They refuse to commence any payments of weekly compensation and refuse to pay medical expenses.
 They often start to investigate the claim and arrange a medical examination.

-The legislation is clear, the insurance company must commence provisional liability payments within 7 days, failure to do so is an offence under the act and the insurer can be fined by WorkCover.
-Once provisional liability payments commence the insurance company is then able to investigate the claim to determine whether or not they should continue to accept liability.
+The legislation is clear, the insurance company must commence provisional liability payments within 7 days, failure to do so is an offence under the act, and the Insurer can be fined by SIRA (previously Workcover).
+Once provisional liability payments commence, the insurance company can investigate the claim to determine whether they should continue to accept liability.

 If the insurance company fails to commence provisional liability payments within 7 days as required, then you have two options:

-- Contact Garling & Co Lawyers, who specialize in workers compensation
+- Contact Garling & Co Lawyers, who specialises a lawyer who specialises in compensation

 - Contact the WIRO and ask for an assistance officer on 13 94 76 or wiro.nsw.gov.au